- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By providing comprehensive user training and education, users can become more knowledgeable about the NAS device and its potential risks.
 This can significantly reduce the likelihood of data loss incidents and help users effectively manage and protect their data.

-Although NAS LinkStation LS720D1602B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS720D1602B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -